cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

   the scheduler’s point of view.
 If starting the workflow fails, however, the job remains *pending launch* and the system will retry execution.
-- If a job does not reach *pending launch* state before its configured timeout, it is canceled and removed form the job queue.
+- If a job does not reach *pending launch* state before its configured timeout, it is aborted and removed form the job queue.
-- If a schedule is deleted, modified or disabled, then all jobs for that schedule are canceled and removed from the job queue, regardless of their state.
-However, due to to timing and concurrency, a job that is *pending launch* may still execute around the same time that the schedule was modified.
+- If a schedule is deleted, modified or disabled, then all jobs for that schedule are aborted and removed from the job queue, regardless of their state.
+However, due to timing and concurrency, a job that is *pending launch* may still execute around the same time that the schedule was modified.
 - At any given time, there is only one job in state *pending trigger* or *pending constraints* for a given schedule.
 That means that if the schedule’s trigger fires again, it does not create a new job in the job queue.
-Only after the job transitions into *pending launch* state, the schedule’s trigger can create a new job.
+Only after the job transitions into *pending launch* state can the schedule's trigger create a new job.

 .. _schedules-events: